Famous puppeteers. Toys for adults. Dreams of Harlequin

 Textile doll manufacturing technology

-(M. Torocheshnikova, artist, member of the Moscow Union of Artists) - 8 hours
+(M. Torocheshnikova, artist, member of the Ministry of Agriculture) - 8 hours

 Doll face painting